NagiLam/NagiLam/README.md

 - Hi, I’m @NagiLam.
-I am currently a master student at Frankfurt University of Applied Sciences.
+I am currently waiting to write my Master's thesis at the Frankfurt University of Applied Sciences.
-- I’m interested in programming, DevOps, Linux and Open Source software.
-I tend to play Go on my freetime.
+- I’m interested in programming, Linux, and Open Source Software.
+I'm using Fedora 40 at the moment.
-- I’m currently learning Bash Scripting, Red Hat Linux Enterprise as well as playing with Kali Linux.
-- I'm trying to get the RCSA certificate at the end of this year.
+- I’m currently preparing to take the Oracle Certified Associate, Java SE 8 Programmer this year.

 <!---